couchbaselabs/ToDoLite-iOS/tutorial.md

 - query: the action of looking up results from a view’s index
 - attachment: stores data associated with a document, but are not part of the document’s JSON object

 Throughout this tutorial, we will refer to the logs in the Xcode debugger to check that things are working as expected.
-You can open the Xcode debugger with the sliding panel button and `paste shortcut here`.
+You can open the Xcode debugger with the sliding panel button and `⌘ + ⇧ + Y`.

 	Gif to show the opening/closing debug draw